Five qualities of a successful transport manager

 3. DISTANCE YOURSELF FROM NEGATIVITY

-We have all been there, working in an office or a site where the rumour mill and gossip can create a negative and sometimes hostile environment.
+We have all been there, working in an office or on a site where the rumour mill and gossip can create a negative and sometimes hostile environment.
 The trick is to identify those at the root of the issue and deal with persistent offenders.
 Removing the negative influence however popular they may appear can free up energy and time better spent on worthwhile progress.
-Concentrating on positive outcomes however difficult the path may be to reach that point is surely everybody's objective and if it isn't, they need dealing with.
+Concentrating on positive outcomes however difficult the path may be to reach that point is surely everybody's objective?

 4. SURROUND YOURSELF WITH GOOD PEOPLE AND GOOD VIBES